Terminating employment and changing employers for foreign caretakers in Israel

 It is important to note that not all cases of ending employment are necessarily considered when counting the number of workplaces that were changed.
 For example, leaving a job because of demonstrably bad working conditions, or abuse, is not be considered to be exploitation of the work visa.
 Likewise cases where the patient dies or is institutionalized.

 Geographical / regional limitations on foreign caretakers’ changing employers

 In addition to the above limitations, there are geographical / regional restrictions on where foreign caretakers are permitted to work.
 The restrictions vary depending on the region.
 Thus, for example, foreign caretakers in the Tel Aviv area are permitted to work anywhere in the country, while foreign caretakers in the peripheral regions are only permitted to move to another position within the periphery.
 Both foreign caretakers and patients must be aware of the geographical restrictions, in order to avoid cases of illegal employment.

 Contact an attorney specializing in employment of foreign caretakers

 If you need legal assistance regarding terminating employment or switching employers for foreign caretakers, we will be happy to help.
-Contact the law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, to obtain legal information and assistance.
+Contact our law offices in Jerusalem and Tel Aviv, to obtain legal information and assistance.
 We specialize in the field of foreign caretakers and the regulations pertaining to them, including representing foreign caretakers and employers in any judicial cases.